 But of course, a Rectangle, a Circle, and an Equilateral Triangle do not calculate their Area with the same function.

-So it doesn’t matter, I just create shapes.
-As I create them, I change the function (directly in memory!) according to what I need.
+Well, no problem, I’ll create shapes.
+As I create them, I’ll change the function (directly in memory!) to the one I need according to the shape.

-Imagine the problem of having to create a payment platform and not being 100% clear about how each part works! (you might end up getting fired or sued, or both)
+Imagine the problem of having to make a payment platform and not being 100% sure how each part works! (you would probably end up getting fired or sued or both)

-Doing it this way, the situation had gotten quite tangled.
-There was no way to create programs well like this; it was not sustainable.
+Doing it this way, the situation had gotten really messy.
+No one could make good programs like that, it wasn’t sustainable.
 So some very smart people started thinking.

 They thought a lot.
 They visualized 12-dimensional universes.
 They modeled the world.
 They laid the foundations for a new programming paradigm.

-They were not just trying to solve a problem.
-They were trying to invent a methodology that would allow systematically addressing the resolution of any programming problem (which is no small feat).
+They weren’t just trying to solve a problem.
+They were trying to invent a methodology that would allow for a systematic approach to solving any programming problem (which is no small feat).

-After much thought, they said, we got it 💡!
+After a lot of thinking they said, we’ve got it 💡!
 What we need are four pillars:

 - Encapsulation